hyprwm/hyprland-wiki/content/Getting Started/Installation.md

 Connect with `virt-viewer`, this will open a `virt-viewer` graphical session on the tty.
 The default login is 'arch' for user and 'arch' for password.

-{{< callout >}}
+> [!WARNING]

-Make sure the --attach flag is used, enabling virgl makes it so that we had to disable listen.
-This means that we can't make a direct TCP/UNIX socket connection to the remote display. --attach asks libvirt to provide a pre-connected socket to the display.\*
+> Make sure the --attach flag is used, enabling virgl makes it so that
+> we had to disable listen.
+This means that we can't make a direct TCP/UNIX

-{{</ callout >}}
+> socket connection to the remote display. --attach asks libvirt to provide a
+> pre-connected socket to the display.\*

 ```sh
 virt-viewer --attach hypr-vm